mravendi/mravendi.github.io/_posts/cvoverview.md

 ## Style Transfer
 You want to do something fun with images.
-Try neural style tranfer.
+Try neural style transfer.
 In neural style transfer, we take a content image and a style image.
 Then, we generate an image to have the content of the content image and the artistic style of the style image.
 By using the masterpieces of great artists as the style image, you can generate very interesting images.

 As an example, check out the following figure:
 ![MultiClass](/images/cv_overview/styletransfer.png)

-The image on the left is converted to the image on the right using an style image (middle).
+The image on the left is converted to the image on the right using a style image (middle).
 In Chapter 8 of my book, you can learn to implement the neural style transfer algorithm using PyTorch.

 ## GANs
-You want more fun with images?
+Do you want more fun with images?
 Try GANs.
 A GAN is a framework that's used to generate new data by learning the distribution of data.
 The following figure shows a block diagram of a GAN for image generation.

 ![MultiClass](/images/cv_overview/gan.png)

-The generator generates fake data, when given noise as input, and the discriminator classifies real images from fake images.
+The generator generates fake data when given noise as input, and the discriminator classifies real images from fake images.
 During training, the generator and the discriminator compete with each other in a game and as a result, get better at their jobs.
 The generator tries to generate better-looking images to fool the